alok059/computer-graphics/README.md

-# computer-graphics
+# Computer-graphics
-Project
+## Project

-I am trying to create an animation of a fan which turns on and speeds when user gives input.
+## Creating an animation of a fan which turns on and speeds when user gives input.

-The speed of the fan can be changed by the user too.
+#### The speed of the fan can be changed by the user.
+#### The Color of the fan blades is darkened with respect to speed of the fan.